 From the beginning, I knew that I wanted to monetize my blog.
 For this reason, I made sure to treat my blog like a business, and one thing that you hear over and over again is to check out your competition.
 I followed this advice, but I made a careless mistake in doing so.
 I started to compare myself to other bloggers and gauge my accomplishments against theirs.

-What this did this do for me?
+What did this do for me?
 It made me feel awful, jealous, and insecure.

 Justin Zoradi from Storyline says, “The comparison game steals your joy, halts your momentum, and brings your greatest insecurities to the forefront of your mind.”